ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 what a Verifier requires for a specific function.
 This specification provides the means to moderate the information disseminated as part of the generated Evidence.

-This specification also aims at providing an extensible framework to encode within Evidence claims other than the one proposed in this document.
+This specification also aims at providing an extensible framework to encode, as part of the generated Evidence, claims other than the one proposed in this document.
 This allows implementations to introduce new claims and their associated semantics to the Evidence produced.